 I like adding a few tablespoons of kefir to my smoothie for an extra gut-health boost or using it in place of yogurt such as this Blueberry Kefir Post-Workout Snack.

 4. Soy Sauce – Fermented soybeans with a grain

 The fermentation of soybeans with wheat into soy sauce involves three district groups of organisms including Aspergillus, lactic acid bacteria and yeasts.
 Tamari is wheat-free and is made solely from soybeans (resulting in a less complex flavour, but a great gluten-free option).

-Purchase organic soy sauce to avoid any genetically-modified soybeans (why we care?
+Purchase organic soy sauce to avoid any modified soybeans (why we care?
 Genetically Modified Foods Pros and Cons).
 Even better, if you can find a high-quality one made exclusively by the traditional fermentation process, this will ensure the best flavour possible.
 Choose naturally-brewed soy sauce and avoid chemically produced soy sauce which is made within days (without fermentation) and uses ingredients such as hydrolyzed soy protein and added flavourings.
 You can also purchase raw-unpasteurized soy sauce which will contain some beneficial bacteria.